afridanon/TERMUX_ISSUES/README.md

 From here <a href="https://f-droid.org/repo/com.termux_117.apk">Download</a>
 ## Those Who Want Join Our WhatsApp Group
-Joim From Here <a href="https://chat.whatsapp.com/G2igpQ7nOKBFEElImGfmR6">Join From Here</a>
+Join From Here <a href="https://chat.whatsapp.com/G2igpQ7nOKBFEElImGfmR6">Join From Here</a>